WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 Have an idea of a Star Wars themed RL Environment?
 Make it and let me know if you would like to collaborate!

-FOr phase 3, NPC ships are regenerated cuz by the time the explorers decide to send a new drone, the state of the war could be different and new ships will occupy the area so yea.

 For Phase 3, also another issue is that the RL agent found a policy to 'camp' at the last planet to farm the rewards off its positive rewards halo rather than just visiting it.
 It likely didnt want to visit it because once it visits it the planet will emit a negative rewards halo, which penalises it.

 Solution: